 From the 1943 Yearbook onwards, there is no mention of the Brians at Mar-Ken.

-Thanks to Alan at mar-ken.org for permitting me to reproduce all this stuff.
+Thanks to Alan at mar-ken.org for permitting me to reproduce all this school information.

 Doris transferred to the Hollywood Professional School in her senior year, and graduated in 1944.